liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 New improvements have also been made to help tackle tedious tasks of handling personal data erasure requests.
 Logical hierarchies for assets are now in place to help simplify bulk deletion and anonymization during the review process.
-Filtering and scoping capabilities across @product@ help provide greater context when reviewing personal data, and administrators can be informed when specific applications will delete or anonymize data during the auto-anonymization process.
+Filtering and scoping capabilities across @sharepoint@ help provide greater context when reviewing personal data, and administrators can be informed when specific applications will delete or anonymize data during the auto-anonymization process.
 All of these improvements help ensure compliance